ModelTC/general-sam-py/README.md

 sam = GeneralSAM.construct_from_chars('abcbc')
 state = sam.get_root_state()

+# "b" is not a suffix but a substring.
 state.feed_chars('b')
 assert not state.is_accepting()

+# "bc" is a suffix.
 state.feed_chars('c')
 assert state.is_accepting()

+# "bcbc" is also a suffix.
 state.feed_chars('bc')
 assert state.is_accepting()

+# "bcbcbc" is not a substring.
 state.feed_chars('bc')
 assert not state.is_accepting() and state.is_nil()
 ```